ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 visible to the verifier, and can leak information about the subject or provide an additional vector for linkability.
-Given the privacy design considerations around linkability, it is RECOMMENDED that the claims are defined external to an individual JPT or CPT and either referenced or known by the application context.
+Given the privacy design considerations around linkability, it is RECOMMENDED that the claims are defined externally to an individual JPT or CPT and either referenced or known by the application context.

 The following is an example JWP Protected Header that includes a `cid`: